entrance archway at Yale Law School

 Cyber Initiative

-The cyber initiative is a cross-disciplinary project between Yale Law School and Yale University’s Department of Computer Science focused on legal and technical aspects of cyber conflict, as well as other legal challenges pertaining to cybersecurity.
+The cyber initiative is a crossdisciplinary project between Yale Law School and Yale University’s Department of Computer Science focused on legal and technical aspects of cyber conflict, as well as other legal challenges pertaining to cybersecurity.
 The goal of the initiative is to bridge the disciplinary divide between lawyers, technologists, and policymakers, in a space that rarely involved a cross-disciplinary discourse.
-To achieve its goal, the cyber initiative has thus far facilitated the “Yale Cyber Leadership Forum(link is external)1,” bringing together business, cybersecurity, and policy professionals to assess the current threats, solutions, and future trajectory of cybersecurity.
+To achieve its goal, the cyber initiative has thus far facilitated the “Yale Cyber Leadership Forum,” bringing together business, cybersecurity, and policy professionals to assess the current threats, solutions, and future trajectory of cybersecurity.
 In addition, conferences at the law school on “Hacking the Election” and “Weaponizing Information,” enabled students to be involved as rapporteurs and follow-up op-ed authors on topics raised by the panelists.
-The cyber initiative also hosted leading speakers on a variety of cybersecurity related topics, and created a course for law and computer science students (Fall 2016), on the “Law & Technology of Cyber Conflict2.”
+The cyber initiative also hosted leading speakers on a variety of cybersecurity related topics, and created a course for law and computer science students (Fall 2016), on the “Law & Technology of Cyber Conflict.”

 Watch videos from our conferences: